GuillermoPuebla/rrl/README.md

 train_and_test.py --game Breakout --model_version comparative --runs 10
 ```
 This script uses the default values for the simulations reported in the paper.

+The data used in the results of the paper can be found in: https://osf.io/m4yf9/

 ## Prerequisites